LQR-CBF-RRT*: Safe and Optimal Motion Planning: Preliminaries

 \subsection{Linear Quadratic Regulator}

 We use LQR to compute optimal control policies.
 The cost function with the infinite time horizon is defined as

-where $Q = Q^T \succeq 0$ and $R = R^T \succeq 0$ are weight matrices for state $x$ and control $u$, respectively.
+where $Q = Q^T \succeq 0$ and $R = R^T \succ 0$ are weight matrices for state $x$ and control $u$, respectively.
 For linear system dynamics, we can compute the closed form solution for the optimal control for a given linear-time invariant systems.
-For general nonlinear system \eqref{eq:dynamicSystem}, we can obtain its linearized form using Taylor-expansion near a local state and control as
+Given a linear system,